List of Allsvenskan hat-tricks

 Knut Kroon of Hälsingborg shares the record of fastest hat-trick in Allsvenskan with three minutes.

-This is a list of hattricks in Allsvenskan since its inception in 1924–25.
-Hälsingborg's Knut Kroon and Halmstad's Tobie Svensson have scored the fastest hat-tricks in 3 minutes: Kroon against IFK Eskilstuna 21 October 1928 and Svensson against Gefle IF 28 October 1934.
+This is a list of hat-tricks in Allsvenskan since its inception in 1924–25.
+Hälsingborg's Knut Kroon and Halmstad's Tobie Svensson have scored the fastest hat-tricks in the Swedish league's history.
+Each player scored all three of their goals within a span of 3 minutes: Kroon against IFK Eskilstuna on 21 October 1928 and Svensson against Gefle IF on 28 October 1934.